Covenant of Solitude: Plot

 Fort, Elicia and Legna are childhood friends, all orphans who live at a village orphanage.
 The three form a love triangle, as both Fort and Legna love Elicia.
 Fort is known to be a genie, a human who can summon and control monsters.
 He is frequently bullied due to his genie status, and Legna often comes to his aid.

 Fort's village is attacked and burned by the Empire, an expansionist government with a powerful military.
 Elicia is trapped inside the orphanage, and Fort runs to her rescue.
 When an Empire soldier takes Elicia captive, Fort's power activates and he summons monsters in desperation.
 The monsters kill the soldier but also attack Elicia.
 Legna arrives too late to save Elicia.
 Legna blames Fort for Elicia's death for the rest of his life.

 Fort awakens in an Empire prison, and a shadowy creature appears, called Wicca.
 Wicca is a devil who makes contracts with monsters.
 Wicca promises to break Fort free, provided he learns to control his genie power.
 Fort agrees.
 From this point onwards, the player can build and customize a party of up to four members (including Fort).
 Fort escapes into the Forest of Black Poison, and reaches the Town of Fatma.
 Here he meets Evans, the leader of the resistance movement against the Empire.
 Evans requests Fort to deliver an important letter to the Village of Barbas.
 Fort delivers the letter and the response back.

 Evans requests Fort to aid the resistance in freeing other genies held by the Empire.
 Fort enters the Genie's Camp but discovers it is a trap laid by Legna, now a pawn of the Empire.
 Legna is also a genie and the leader of the Empire genie troop.
 Legna summons powerful monsters to kill Fort.
-Evans uses a flashbomb to blind Legna, and they all escape in the confusion.
+Evans uses a flash bomb to blind Legna, and they all escape in the confusion.
 Evans suggests gaining the support of the Kingdom, a small and defensive government often targeted by the Empire.
 Evans and Fort make a perilous journey to meet Queen Illia of the Kingdom.
 Queen Illia agrees to join the resistance if Fort liberates the Gallia Fortress, a stronghold of the Empire.